Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 At 6.6 miles, you’ll reach Woods Creek Bridge, a suspension bridge that also marks where the trail meets up with the JMT and PCT.
 At this point, you’re over halfway done with the day!

-Around 9,000′ elevation, you’ll leave the forest for the true High Sierra.
-Shorter, scrappy trees do little to provide shade, and the next few miles will acquaint you with the unforgiving landscape above the tree line: stark plains, with dramatic peaks as far as the eye can see.
-The trail here is endless exposed vertical — not always steep, but always up, up, up.
+Over the next 2.5 – 3 miles, you’ll leave the forest for the true High Sierra as you surpass 9,000′ elevation.
+Shorter, scrappy trees do little to provide shade, and the landscape is unforgiving above the tree line: stark plains, with dramatic peaks as far as the eye can see.

 At approximately 9 miles, you’ll come to Dollar Lake — a welcome sign that the worst is behind you.
 Take a breather on its shaded banks, before continuing the last few miles to Rae Lakes.

-This final stretch winds through gorgeous high country meadows, with bright summer wildflowers and babbling brooks.
-Climbing the last 300′ of elevation, you’ll reach the ridge above the three Rae Lakes, as the famous Fin Dome comes into view.
 While it’s tempting to stop at Lower Rae, tomorrow you’ll appreciate having pushed on another mile to Middle Rae, when it’s less distance up and over Glen Pass.

-During peak season, park rangers staff a primitive ranger station above the trail between Lower and Middle Rae.
-And while there are scattered bear lockers around the lakes, campsites are so dispersed they’re hard to find.
+And while there are scattered bear lockers around the lakes, campsites are so dispersed that they’re hard to find.
 Expect to rely on your personal bear canister here.

 Find a secluded spot along the banks and set up camp, where you can celebrate a well-deserved rest in some of the purest, most spectacular alpine scenery imaginable.